In this article you'll find...

 Does it hurt them?
 Is it fair?
 And how do you do it?

-I'm here to guide you through the process and reassure you that it's likely to hurt you more than it hurts your girls!
+I'm here to guide you through the process and reassure you that it's likely to hurt you more than it hurts your chickens!

 In the wild, chickens will use their wings for flying away from predators and getting into trees to roost.